 The Phoenix Cardiac device, called BACE (Basal Annuloplasty of the Cardia Externally), represents a novel modality to treat functional mitral valve regurgitation because it addresses the root cause of the condition: a heart muscle that is enlarged and weakened.
 In many cases, the mitral valve itself is structurally normal, but the muscle that supports the valve is weakened and stretched.

-To support the weakened muscle, the BACE Device is implanted around the heart using conventional median sternotomy.
-The device is secured by sutures both on the atrial side as well as on the ventricular side of the atrio-ventricular groove.
-The device serves as a tension band that encircles and supports the exterior of the heart, in particular the left ventricular wall and the mitral valve annulus.
+To support the weakened muscle, the BACE Device is implanted around the heart using conventional median sternotomy or thoracotomy.
+The device is secured by sutures both on the atrial side as well as on the ventricular side of the atrioventricular groove.
+The device serves as a tension band that encircles and supports the exterior of the heart, in particular, the left ventricular wall and the mitral valve annulus.
 Gentle pressure and support from the BACE Device allow the leaflets of the mitral valve to close properly, thereby preventing blood from leaking backward when the heart pumps.

 Because the device is placed on a beating heart, its impact can immediately be assessed in real time with an echocardiogram.
 If the patient requires more or less pressure to support the mitral valve, the device can be easily adjusted by adding or removing saline from four inflatable chambers built into the tension band.
 The chambers can be remotely accessed after surgery through subcutaneous ports under the skin that funnel saline to and from the chambers.